 The course is usually taught by our principal instructor who has over 30 000 miles at sea including Atlantic crossings.

-It fulfils the requirements for:
+This course fulfils the requirements for:

 - Professional skippers of small craft working within 60 miles of a safe haven, including Boat masters.